 Her artwork can be found in various public, private, and corporate collections in the region: including Bellarmine University and the University of Kentucky.

 While working and exhibiting as a visual artist, Bischoff also works within the Louisville art community.
-She is the Resource Development Director of Louisville Visual Art, and the Communications Director for LOOK: Louisville Art Inc. She is represented as an exhibiting artist at Galerie Hertz, in Louisville KY.
-She has also taught both teen and adult painting workshops at the Carnegie Center for Art & History in New Albany, Indiana.
+She is the Resource Development Director of Louisville Visual Art.
+She is represented as an exhibiting artist at Galerie Hertz, in Louisville KY.
+She has taught teen and adult painting workshops at the Carnegie Center for Art & History in New Albany, Indiana.
 She has also taught an online children's painting class through LVA.

 Bischoff graduated magna cum laude from Bellarmine University with a BA in Art: Painting Emphasis in 2014.
 In 2015, she received a scholarship to continue her contemporary painting studies at the Arrowmont School of Arts and Crafts.
 In 2013-14, Bischoff was the BecVar Artist-in-Residence for Bellarmine University’s Lansing School of Nursing and Health Sciences.
 This residency was established in order to bridge the gap between the arts and the health sciences.